k8s-platform-hub/mobile-backend-nodejs/README.md

 ## Image Upload and Download

-Some apps require the ability to upload and download files.
+Some apps require the ability to upload and download files, for eg: storing user profile pictures or if you are building an app like google drive.
 Hasura provides easy to use APIs to upload and download files as well.
 Under the `API Explorer` tab, explore the APIs under `File`

 You can test out the filestore APIs on the `API Explorer` and use the `Code Generator` to include it in your client side code.